strudelbots/strudel-public/README_template.md

 3. When you're ready for a code review, create a pull request.
    1. [You can create a pull request using the web api.](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request?tool=webui)
    2. [You can create a pull request using the Github cli.](https://external.ink?to=/docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request?tool=cli#creating-the-pull-request)
-3. Now commit to your branch a commit message with the words `strudel`,`add`, `logs` (in any order).
+3. Commit to your branch a commit message with the words `strudel`,`add`, `logs` (in any order).
 4. Strudel will automatically insert the necessary logs into your pull request.
-4. Review the logs to ensure they are accurate.
+4. The reviewers will review your code with the logs.
-5. Once satisfied, merge the pull request.
+5. Once everyone is satisfied, merge the pull request.
+#### Add trace level logging-code to your pull request
+#### Remove all logging-code to your pull request
+To remove all Strudel logging-code from a pull request just add the forlowing words to your commit message: `strudel`, `remove`, `logs` (in any order).
+## Configuring Strudel
+## Frequently Asked Questions
+## Limitations

 ## Providing feedback